Giskard-AI/giskard-hub/script-docs/hub/quickstart.rst

 .. image:: /_static/images/hub/dashboard.png
    :align: center
    :alt: "Dashboard"
+   :width: 800

 Create a project
 =================

 In this section, you will learn how to create a project.
-Before creating one, ensure you have properly configured the model (see Setup the model section).
-TODO LINK
+Before creating one, ensure you have properly configured the model (see `Setup up the model <quickstart.html#setup-the-model>`_ section).

 Click the “Account” icon in the upper right corner of the screen, then select “Settings”.
 The Settings page allows you to manage your projects and users (if you have the proper access rights).